Gran Arena del Cibao: Description

+It is located in the center of Santiago de los Caballeros, where it was originally constructed in 1978 under Joaquín Balaguer as the Palacio de los Deportes de Santiago.
+Then, the facility underwent a massive RD$528,000,000 remodeling project in 2008, resulting in its modern renaming into Gran Arena del Cibao Dr. Oscar Gobaira.
 The arena has a capacity of 8,768 seats, consisting of 7,000 regular seats, 668 comfortable armchairs and 1,100 luxury seats that are fully reclinable.
 The capacity of concerts is between 7,000 and 6,670 seats.
-The arena has a modern acoustic system, which has 16 speakers and 10 monitors.
-The arena was remodeled for the Dominican Republic national basketball team in accordance with the requirements of FIBA.
-The cost of the renovations amounted to about RD$528,000,000.
 The arena is the home of Metros de Santiago, a national basketball team.